 With a system such as the Honeywell Wi-Fi Smart Thermostat RTH9580WF, an onscreen prompt appears and you have to then connect the thermostat to your Wi-Fi router.
 This video takes you through the steps.
 You then need to create an online account and register your unit.
 Multiple units can be controlled through one account.

-The Honeywell RTH6580WF Wi-Fi 7-Day Programmable Thermostat, has a different system where you connect to the router through a computer, tablet, or smartphone.
-This is a little more complicated that for the RTH9580WF, but this video and the onscreen prompts guide you through in easy steps.
+The Honeywell RTH6580WF Wi-Fi 7-Day Programmable Thermostat has a different system where you connect to the router through a computer, tablet, or smartphone.
+This is a little more complicated that for the RTH9580WF, On-screen prompts guide you through in easy steps.